 Locally, there is an ongoing commitment to developing multi-agency education and training, which is underpinned by robust evaluation processes to ensure that the education and training programme is clearly focussed on the needs of partners to deliver effective services.
 In addition to needs analysis, the education and training programme is informed by learning from local and national practice reviews, local scrutiny and assurance events and research.
-Through system leaders, key officers and the NEL SCP Business Team as appropriate, there will be further developments to enhance the commissioning, delivery, monitoring and evaluation of the effectiveness and impact of multi-agency education and training.
+Through system leaders, key officers and the NEL SCP Team as appropriate, there will be further developments to enhance the commissioning, delivery, monitoring and evaluation of the effectiveness and impact of multi-agency education and training.
 The outcomes will be fed into partnership processes and included in the annual report.

-A NEL SCP education and training programme is published on the website and awareness, intermediate and masterclass education and training is available.
+A NEL SCP education and training programme is published on the SCP website and is aligned to the SCP priorities and statutory functions.
+Awareness, intermediate and masterclass education and training is available.
 The education and training programme is flexible, includes different methodologies e.g. e-learning, workbooks, face-to-face and virtual training, updated and republished as required to reflect local need.
 Continuous learning, a collective understanding of new and emerging threats, trends and issues, familiarising ourselves with evidenced based practice about what works, utilising research and ultimately providing the multi-agency children's workforce with the knowledge, skills and mind-sets to transform the rhetoric of training into day to day practice is key to improving outcomes for our children, young people and families.